gohugoio/hugo/docs/content/content/summaries.md

 Be careful to enter <code>&#60;&#33;&#45;&#45;more&#45;&#45;&#62;</code> exactly, i.e. all lowercase with no whitespace, otherwise it would be treated as regular comment and ignored.

+If there is nothing but spaces and newlines after the summary divider then `.Truncated` will be false.

 ## Showing Summaries